FOREX-Yen set for biggest weekly drop since Feb '99 as China data boosts risk

 LONDON, July 15 The yen hit a three-week low against the dollar on Friday and was set for its biggest weekly fall in 17 years after data pointed to stabilisation in the Chinese economy, bolstering global risk sentiment.

-The dollar rose to 106.32 yen, its strongest level since June 24 in Asian trade, before giving up some of its gains in Europe to trade at 105.70, still up 0.4 percent on the day.
-European shares fell, hurt by an attack in the French city of Nice that killed more than 80 people.
+The dollar rose to 106.32 yen, its strongest level since June 24 in Asian trade, before giving up some of its gains in Europe to trade at 105.80.
+European shares fell in early deals hurt by an attack in the French city of Nice that killed more than 80 people.

-For the week, the dollar has rallied 5.1 percent against the yen, putting it on track for its best weekly performance against the yen since February 1999, as expectations of a huge stimulus from Japan weighed on the yen.
+For the week though, the dollar has rallied 5.2 percent against the yen, putting it on track for its best weekly performance against the yen since February 1999, as expectations of a huge stimulus from Japan weighed on the yen.

 Such speculation has come to the fore after former Federal Reserve Chairman Ben Bernanke visited the Bank of Japan earlier this week, fuelling talk BOJ Governor Haruhiko Kuroda might provide "helicopter money", which would involve the central bank directly financing government spending.